Ideas-on-Stage/ideasonstage.com/content/guides/ultimate-tedx-speaker-guide/index.en.md

 Congratulations, you’ve just been contacted to speak at a TED or TEDx event!
 Or you’re embarking upon organizing one yourself.
 If either of these scenarios are true, this guide was made for you.
 We have compiled everything that you need to know about how to be or train a successful public speaker for TED without needing to ask.

-> This article is independent research conducted by Ideas on Stage.
-TED and TEDx are registered trademarks belonging to TED Conferences LLC.
-Ideas on Stage is an independent company and has no affiliation with TED or TEDx.

 ## Why an ultimate TED Speaker guide?

 We have come to realize that a lot of speakers ask themselves the same questions.
 Therefore, we decided to create a practical guide without any bla bla bla to help you prepare your speakers or your TED talk.